frank-64/ToBeFrank/_posts/2024-06-26-AGI-ChatGPT.md

  -->

 Honestly, I think AI is great, it's going to be the most influencial piece of technology since the internet and there is huge potential.
 The hype is going nowhere, with each release of a new model or implementation using

+- Race to AGI
+- Lots of claims of AGI before we reach it
+- Can't forget the impact on humans and ethical issues
 ## Sources